mesosphere-backup/docker-containers/mesos/README.md

 Host networking (`--net=host`) is recommended.
 While Mesos *can* operate in bridge networking, it is slower and has many caveats and configuration complexities.

+On Mac OSX, Mesos may be unable to perform a hostname lookup within the Docker container, in which case the master/agent will not launch.
+To fix this, specify `-e LIBPROCESS_ADVERTISE_IP=127.0.0.1` in the Docker command-line flags.
+This explicitly sets the IP that Mesos should advertise to other processes, eliminating the need for a hostname lookup.

 ## Example: Local Dev/Test